 Lockeridge Woodland Walk

-You need to log in as a member of Walkingworld to access the details for this walk.
+This is a free sample walk but you need to log in as a member of Walkingworld to access the details.
 Join or log in above if you are already a member.
-Access is available to Walkingworld subscribers or you can buy the walk individually for £1.95 once you are logged in.

 This is a superb walk, most of it in extensive and thickly populated woodland that is a joy to wander through and take in its peace and tranquillity.
 Lockeridge Dene is a National Trust area where there are ancient sarsen boulders, formed on the chalk over thirty million years ago, but broken up and changed by the Ice Age.
 The locals referred to them as Grey Wethers because of their resemblance to sheep.